fltk/fltk/README.OSX.txt

   http://www.fltk.org/software.php

-If you are familiar with "subversion" and like to stay current with you version, you will find the subversion access parameters at the bottom of that page.
+If you are familiar with "subversion" and like to stay current with your version, you will find the subversion access parameters at the bottom of that page.
+You can use the SCM system that is built into Xcode.

 Unpack FLTK by double-clicking it and copy the new folder into a convenient location.
 I have set up a "dev" folder in my home folder for all my projects.